-Jet lag cannot ruin your trips so here are few tips to avoid jet lag and deal with it after, and during your flight:
+Jet lag cannot ruin your trips so here are a few jet lag Remedies and tips to avoid jet lag:

 2. Sleep During The FlightThere's not much that you can do on a 12 to 16-hour flight except for reading or watching something for a while and then dozing off.
 If you sleep through your flight, you'll end up feeling fresh when you arrive at your destination, giving you ample time to get out and explore the new city.